 Can I meet with the Midlands Talent Executive?

 The Talent Executives run regular 121 sessions for regional filmmakers to find out more about funding opportunities.
-You can book in a 121 slot with a Talent Executive here.
+You can book in a 121 slot with the East Midlands Talent Executive here. and the West Midlands Talent Executive here.
 These meetings book up quickly and are primarily for people who have not already had a 121 or connected with the Exec.
-If you can't find a slot that works for your schedule please bullet point your questions in an email to email@example.com and we’ll be happy to help via email.
+If you can't find a slot that works for your schedule please bullet point your questions in an email to BFINETWORK@filmhubmidlands.org and we’ll be happy to help via email.

 In this situation, we would suggest you look to the BFI Short Form Animation Fund.